nus-cs2103/website-base/admin/appendixD-help.md

 In this module, we want to move you away from 'hand holding'.
 We want you to learn how to solve problems on your own.
 This is a vital survival skill in the industry and it needs practice.

-Whether it is a technical problem (e.g. error when using Eclipse) or a doubt about a concept (e.g. what is the difference between scripted testing and exploratory testing?) the teaching team is happy to work with you when you look for a solution/answer.
+Whether it is a technical problem (e.g. error when using the IDE) or a doubt about a concept (e.g. what is the difference between scripted testing and exploratory testing?) the teaching team is happy to work with you when you look for a solution/answer.
 But we do not do it for you.
 Do not fire off an ‘SOS’ email to the lecturer/tutor right away.
 We discourage unconditional direct help because we want you to learn to help yourself.
 Yes, we believe in ‘tough love’.

 The question you should always ask yourself is, 'how do I solve this problem if the lecturer/tutors are not around to help me?'